 Maintaining Safe and Caring Communities Recent Success FY 2005 Initiative Cost Center Completed the redistricting of the Department's police service areas with the opening of the Sully District Station.
 The redistricting allowed for the incorporation of Police Service Areas (PSA's) which provide additional accountability by giving citizens direct input with the police officers who patrol their neighborhoods.
-The creation of PSA's also effectively balanced workloads based on calls for service, and provided a Countywide minimum staffing model. Þ Patrol The Police Department altered patrol shifts and redeployed personnel providing maximum presence in the community to alleviate fear during the Sniper event.
-V Services/ Command Patrol Successfully received a \$1.2 million COP UHP Grant from the Department of Justice that will enable the Department to hire 16 new officers dedicated to community policing.
+The creation of PSA's also effectively balanced workloads based on calls for service, and provided a Countywide minimum staffing model. ď Patrol Successfully received and will continue to pursue grant funds to prepare for, respond to and recover from terrorism events, increase homeland security and manage other multi-hazard emergencies.
+Emergency Management The Police Department altered patrol shifts and redeployed personnel providing maximum presence in the community to alleviate fear during the Sniper event. ð Services/ Command Patrol Successfully received a \$1.2 million COP UHP Grant from the Department of Justice that will enable the Department to hire 16 new officers dedicated to community policing.
 These new officers will be assigned to Patrol and will increase staffing in underserved patrol areas.
-This is the seventh COPS UHP grant that the County has received. Ŋ Patrol Established a Money Laundering Section in the Organized Crime and Narcotics Division to continue to identify, target, and disrupt the financial aspects of crime in our community.
-V V Criminal Investigations
+This is the seventh COPS UHP grant that the County has received.
+Patrol Established a Money Laundering Section in the Organized Crime and Narcotics Division to continue to identify, target, and disrupt the financial aspects of crime in our community. ₫ ₫ Criminal Investigations

 Maintaining Safe and Caring Communities Recent Success FY 2005 Initiative Cost Center Reorganized Public Safety Communications dispatch capability to a "split-dispatching" strategy which decreases the span of control for dispatchers to better manage the increasing demands for service delivery and improve officer safety.
 PSCC Installed a new trunked wireless digital voice communications system which consolidates all County public safety communications and improves coverage and reliability compared to the prior system.
-This system will provide capacity for growth for the next 20 years.
-A A PSCC Installed a Computer-Aided Dispatch software replacement project in Winter 2003 which will enhance the dispatch process for Police and Fire and Rescue personnel and equipment.
-A PSCC Building Livable Spaces Recent Success FY 2005 Initiative Cost Center Completed district station construction projects.
+This system will provide capacity for growth for the next 20 years. ¥ PSCC Installed a Computer-Aided Dispatch software replacement project in Winter 2003 which will enhance the dispatch process for Police and Fire and Rescue personnel and equipment.
+PSCC Building Livable Spaces Recent Success FY 2005 Initiative Cost Center Completed district station construction projects.
 This included the opening of the Sully District Station, the eighth patrol district station in Fairfax County.
-This also included the completion of the expansion and renovation of the Mount Vernon and West Springfield District Stations in 2003, providing desperately needed space and modern facilities for Police personnel and the communities they serve.
-Patrol Planning continues for the development of the Camp 30/West Ox Road.
-This site will house an enlarged Public Safety Communications Center, an Emergency Operations Center and a Forensic Facility. Ø Services/ Command PSCC CIB
+This also included the completion of the expansion and renovation of the Mount Vernon and West Springfield District Stations in 2003, providing desperately needed space and modern facilities for Police personnel and the communities they serve. ₫ Patrol Planning continues for the development of the Camp 30/West Ox Road.
+This site will house an enlarged Public Services/ Command ✓ ,